 The Board of Directors has adopted a written charter for the Compensation Committee, a current copy of which is available on the Company's website at investors.hookerfurniture.com.
 The charter delegates to the Committee a number of specific responsibilities for establishing, reviewing, approving, monitoring and administering executive compensation.
-In addition, the charter requires that each member of the Compensation Committee be an "outside director" for purposes of Section 162(m) of the Internal Revenue Code and a "non-employee director" under Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and that each Committee member meet applicable NASDAQ director independence requirements.
-Although the Internal Revenue Code was modified with respect to 162(m) to eliminate the performance-based exception to deducible compensation in excess of \$1 million, it is anticipated that going forward the Compensation Committee will continue to include only "outside directors" to administer its 162(m) "grandfathered" plans.
+In addition, the charter requires that each member of the Compensation Committee be a "non-employee director" under Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and that each Committee member meet applicable NASDAQ director independence requirements.
 The Report of the Compensation Committee can be found on page 14.
 Under the terms of its charter, the Compensation Committee may delegate any of its duties or responsibilities to subcommittees of the Compensation Committee.
 In addition, the Compensation Committee may delegate to Company officers certain administrative responsibilities relating to the Company's 2015 Stock Incentive Plan.

 The Compensation Committee has the authority, without any further approval from the Board, to retain advisers, as it deems appropriate, including compensation consultants.
-In retaining an adviser, the Compensation Committee has sole authority to approve the adviser's fees and other retention terms, and has the sole authority to terminate the adviser.
+In retaining an adviser, the Compensation Committee has sole authority to approve the adviser's fees and other retention terms and has the sole authority to terminate the adviser.

 The Compensation Committee has directly engaged Mercer (U.S.) Inc. as its external compensation consultant.
 Mercer reports to and receives direction directly from the Committee, and a representative of Mercer is available to attend meetings of the Compensation Committee as its advisor when requested by the Compensation Committee.
-In prior fiscal years, most recently in 2016, Mercer has provided the Compensation Committee with third-party survey information for use in setting short- and long-term compensation levels, perspective on emerging compensation issues and trends, and expertise in incentive compensation structure, terms and design.
-In addition, Mercer provides record keeping and actuarial services in connection with the Company's Supplemental Retirement Income Plan, but does not advise the Company on the design or operation of that plan.
-In considering whether to continue to engage Mercer as the Compensation Committee's compensation advisor, the Compensation Committee annually evaluates Mercer's independence from Company management and whether it has any conflicts of interest, including the fact that Mercer provides certain record keeping and consulting services to the

-Company.
-In fiscal 2018, the Compensation Committee evaluated the fees paid by the Company to Mercer as a percentage of Mercer's total revenue and Mercer's policies and procedures to prevent conflicts of interest, and Mercer's confirmation that it has no business or personal relationship with a member of the Compensation Committee, does not own any stock of the Company, and has no business or personal relationship with any executive officer of the Company.
+Most recently in December 2018, Mercer has provided the Compensation Committee with third-party survey information for use in setting short- and long-term compensation levels, perspective on emerging compensation issues and trends, and expertise in incentive compensation structure, terms and design.
+In addition, Mercer provides record keeping and actuarial services in connection with the Company's Supplemental Retirement Income Plan but does not advise the Company on the design or operation of that plan.
+In considering whether to continue to engage Mercer as the Compensation Committee's compensation advisor, the Compensation Committee annually evaluates Mercer's independence from Company management and whether it has any conflicts of interest, including the fact that Mercer provides certain record keeping and consulting services to the Company.
+In fiscal 2019, the Compensation Committee evaluated the fees paid by the Company to Mercer as a percentage of Mercer's total revenue and Mercer's policies and procedures to prevent conflicts of interest, and Mercer's confirmation that it has no business or personal relationship with a member of the Compensation Committee, does not own any stock of the Company, and has no business or personal relationship with any executive officer of the Company.
 The Compensation Committee concluded that Mercer was independent of the Compensation Committee and of Company management and had no conflicts of interest in its performance of services to the Committee.

 The Compensation Committee typically meets four times each year.
-During the 2018 fiscal year, it met seven times.
-The additional meetings were held primarily to consider incorporating the recently acquired Home Meridian segment into the Company's annual incentive compensation plan and Mr. Toms' and Revington's compensation considering Mr. Revington's promotion to Chief Operating Officer of the Corporation.
+During the 2019 fiscal year, it met five times.
 The Compensation Committee invites the Chief Executive Officer and the Chief Financial Officer to attend meetings when the Compensation Committee considers their input relevant or necessary for evaluating compensation proposals.
 A portion of each meeting is generally held in executive session, as the Compensation Committee deems appropriate.
 All Compensation Committee votes are conducted in executive session.
 The Chief Executive Officer and the Chief Financial Officer do not attend these executive sessions.
 The Compensation Committee annually reviews the Chief Executive Officer's compensation.